mDemianchuk/ds-lecture-maven/maven.markdown

 When resolving dependencies, Maven checks for plugins and artifacts in the local repository.
 In case they are not available there, it downloads them from a remote cenral repository, such as [Maven Central](https://search.maven.org/classic/) and saves them in the local repository.

 #### Build
-Even though Maven's *build* is one of the optional sections of the *POM*, it provides a variety of project's configurations.
+Even though Maven *build* is one of the optional sections of the *POM*, it provides a variety of project's configurations.
 In this section a user can set the default Maven *goal*, specify the folder for compiled artifacts (by default named *target*), and define the project's final name.
 An example of the *build* section is shown below:

 ~~~
 <build>